 In a recently published study published by Sleep Medicine, results hinted towards the idea that a child with sleep apnea may be more likely to turn into a bully or someone who displays very aggressive and angry behavior.
 Though it may seem far-fetched, the study does have a valid point.

 Aggression and Frequently Interrupted Sleep

-Though the study didn’t say that sleep apnea was the sole cause of sleepiness the end results did prove that those students who were highly aggressive commonly did not get enough sleep or suffered from poor sleep quality.
+Though the study didn’t say that sleep apnea was the sole cause of sleepiness the end results did prove that childhood aggression was linked commonly with not enough sleep or suffering from poor sleep quality.
 A lack of quality sleep is often linked to sleep apnea because the condition causes the sufferer to wake up hundreds of times each night.
 Every time the patient awakens, the body’s sleep cycle is interrupted which means that restorative deep sleep cycles are rarely reached.

-If daytime fatigue, sleepiness, random bouts of depression, aggression, or restlessness has become a daily norm for you, you may suffer from sleep apnea.
-If you are diagnosed with sleep apnea, you will need to find a sleep apnea treatment that is effective in ensuring your breathing remains constant and uninterrupted while you sleep.
+If daytime fatigue, sleepiness, random bouts of depression, aggression, or restlessness has become a daily norm for you or your child, sleep apnea might be the cause.
+After receiving a diagnosis, you will need to find a sleep apnea treatment that is effective in ensuring you or your child’s breathing remains constant and uninterrupted during sleep.
 Dr. Roubal provides patients with alternative sleep apnea treatments so that CPAP does not have to be used.
 Click here to contact our Omaha office today to learn more about sleep apnea treatment options.